top of page

 • Catholic Church | St. Joseph Catholic Church | Lagrange

+St. Joseph Catholic Church is in the Diocese of Fort Wayne-South Bend located in LaGrange, Indiana.
 Welcome to Saint Joseph Catholic Church As members of the St. Joseph Church family, we are a culturally diverse Catholic community united by the grace of God, under the mantle of Mother Mary, called to dedicate our lives to Christ and to help others discover their vocation.
 Prayer strengthens us on our journey of faith.
 As friends and servants of the Lord, we strive to live in faith and love in our parish, our diocese and in the broader community.
-Calendar Bulletins Donate Volunteer Join Us Mass Schedule mASS TIMES Saturday: 5:00 p.m.
-(English) and 7:30 p.m.
-(Spanish) Sunday: 10:00 a.m.
+Calendar Flocknote Bulletins Donate Volunteer Join Us Mass Schedule mASS TIMES Saturday: 5:00 p.m.
+(English) Sunday: 10:00 a.m.
 (English) and 12:30 p.m.
-(Spanish) Tuesday-Thursday: 9:30 a.m.
+(En Español) Tuesday, Wednesday & Thursday: 9:30 a.m.
 (English) Thursday: 6:30 p.m.
-(Spanish) First Friday of the month English Mass dedicated to the Sacred Heart of Jesus at 9:30 a.m. and after coffee & donuts CONFESSIONS Saturday: 6:30 p.m. to 7:15 p.m.
-Sunday: 11:30 a.m. to 12:20 p.m.
+(En Español) First Friday of the month English Mass dedicated to the Sacred Heart of Jesus at 9:30 a.m. and after coffee & donuts Masses with the Anointing of the Sick First Wednesday of the Month: English at 9:30 a.m.
+First Thursday of the Month: Spanish at 6:30 p.m.
+CONFESSIONS Saturday: 6:15 p.m. until last penitent Sunday: 11:45 a.m. to 12:15 p.m.
 Tuesday & Wednesday: 9:00 a.m. to 9:20 a.m.
-Thursday: 10:00 a.m. to 10:45 a.m. and 5:30 p.m. to 6:15 p.m.
-ADORATION Every Thursday all day from 10:00 a.m. to 6:15 p.m.
+Thursday: 10:00 a.m. to 10:45 a.m. and 5:00 p.m. to 6:00 p.m.
+Spiritual Direction - By Appointment ADORATION Every Thursday all day from 10:00 a.m. to 6:15 p.m.
 Rosary is every Tuesday through Thursday at 9:00 a.m.
-(English) June 11, 2023 - June 2, 2024 The second phase will foster eucharistic devotion at the parish level, strengthening our liturgical life through eucharistic adoration, missions, resources, preaching, and organic movements of the Holy Spirit.
-These local efforts will help convert hearts and minds to fall more deeply in love with Jesus Christ, truly present in the Holy Eucharist.
-More Information All are welcome!
-Admission is Free!
-As we celebrate the victory of Jesus Christ upon death and sin, we also lift our hearts in thanksgiving to our Heavenly Father for the greatest gift ever that His Risen Son has given us: His real presence in the Eucharist, where His Paschal Mystery is actualized and where we are nourished by His eternal-life-giving Resurrected Body.
-For us Catholics, “the Eucharist is the source and summit of Christian life” (CCC 1324) and we would like to share with you this essential aspect our faith at the same time we ourselves are uplifted by the faith and love of our brothers and sisters in Christ.
-Be ready!
-Hold on tight to your seat!
-You might be carried up to the heavenly realms as you listen to these beautiful songs and voices!
+(English)

 • Anointing of the Sick | St. Joseph